westwesterson/iToggle/README.md

 Changes since the original:
 * Updated with support for jQuery 1.7+
-* significant code style improvements
+* Significant code style improvements
 * Added a keypress event for accessibility